wynxnyw/Instinct/README.md

 <img src="https://i.imgur.com/IpdgRjM.png" />

 # Introduction
-Fashionkilla is a modern content management system created for Habbo Retros.
+Instinct is a modern content management system created for Habbo Retros.

 It is built to support the LTS version of Arcturus Morningstar.